bcwaters/ai_cmd/grok/README.md

 ## future features

+- tree mode should have a more inteeligent follow up question. there sections keywords can be intergated into the prompt
 - TODO debug markdown parsing output. it seem ```<script> tag break it and ``` ticks ```

 - AMMORTIZZE file reads for context history